Next.js 15 App Router (React 19)

 // stareezy.config.ts

-import { createUi, token, themes } from '@stareezy-ui/tokens'
+import { createUi, themes } from '@stareezy-ui/tokens'

 export const ui = createUi({

-// Register all four built-in themes
+// Five built-in themes

 themes: {